 Tallinn Christmas trees from the last years

-The Christmas tree of 2018 is from Tallinn.
+The Christmas tree of 2018 was from Tallinn.
 Though the competition was open for all the trees in whole Estonia, the most suitable spruce was standing in Kristiine district, just a few kilometres from the medieval Town Hall Square.

 The tree was a 150 years-old spruce from the lands of Saare family in Vääna-Jõesuu 30 kilometres from Tallinn.
 In 2017 there were 14 candidates for the Christmas tree, but none of the trees filled all the demands so the committee chose the tree among the candidates of 2016.